Balance sheet: Definition, components, and examples

 Here, we’ll summarize the balance sheet definition, what goes into a balance sheet, and how to create a balance sheet.
 Plus, we’ll show you a balance sheet example that we’ve created for our bookkeeping clients.

-Read on for insight into this important financial document!
+Read on for insight into this important financial statement!

 Bookkeeping for up to 50% less